ztoben/assets-webpack-plugin/readme.md

 Optional. `true` by default.

-When set false, falls back to the `fileTypes` option array to decide while file types to include in the assets file.
+When set false, falls back to the `fileTypes` option array to decide which file types to include in the assets file.

 ```js
 new AssetsPlugin({includeAllFileTypes: false})